shokhie/Learning-python/project0/README.md

   Used for making regular clients and servers.
 + Raw sockets - Allow direct sending and receiving of ip packets without any protocol specific transport layer formatting.
 Used for **sniffing** and **injection**.
 Nmap uses raw sockets.
-  After this whenever we talk about sockets, it will be stream sockets.
+  After this whenever we talk about sockets, it will be stream sockets i.e tcp socket.

 ## Goals
 + Create a simple echo server to handle 1 client.